Criminal Law Externship Placements

 Orleans Parish District Attorney's Civil Rights Division

 The Jesuit Social Research Institute's new attorney fellow, Bidish Sarma, is working directly with the Orleans Parish District Attorney's Civil Rights Division and its director, Emily Maw, to identify and redress excessive sentences imposed on individuals prosecuted here.
 The need is substantial: Louisiana has punitive sentencing laws; Orleans Parish has long had one of the highest incarceration rates in the world; and the District Attorney’s office historically has often failed to meet its constitutional obligations to criminal defendants.
 The work will involve identifying incarcerated individuals who have already been imprisoned for decades.
 The fellow and students will gather and review individual case files to identify avenues through which the Division can address concerns about the constitutionality of certain existing sentences and convictions.
-We will accept a cohort of law students in the inaugural externship placement for this opportunity.

 U.S. Attorney's Office for the Eastern District of Louisiana